Hydeon-git/CapibaraEngine/README.md

 # Capibara Engine
 ## Our Project
-Capibara Engine is a project developed in the subject 3D Motors for the Game Desing and Development Degree in CITM-UPC Univeristy.
+Capibara Engine is a project developed in the subject 3D Motors for the Game Design and Development Degree in CITM-UPC Univerisity.
 ## Team
 #### Arnau Bonada: https://github.com/arnaubonada
 #### Albert Pou: https://github.com/Hydeon-git

-## Intructions
+## Instructions
 ### Camera
-- WASD to move around the scene.
+- While Right clicking, WASD to move around the scene.
 - Mouse wheel for zoom in and zoom out.
-- Holding SHIT duplicates movement speed.
+- Holding SHIFT duplicates movement speed.

 ### Editor Windows
 - Console: The console LOGS the geometry loading process.